Applied-Scientific-Research/Omega2D/README.md

 * Add a "ms/frame" and "FPS" for the simulation component also
 * If we're adding png output, might as well add a "Record" button!
 * Add "got it" button to first section (the welcome section) to make it go away (forever?)
-* Add a "Run to time..." button to allow users to run a sim up to an exact time
 * Add "Save setup", "Save flow", and "Save image" buttons
 * Ideal initial interface: lots of stuff hidden, just a graphical menu with circles, squares, vortex patches, etc. Each has handles that you can drag to resize and reposition the element; all sizes/locations quantized to 0.1 or 0.05.
 "Expert" box lets you change Re, dt, etc.
 * Add an animated GIF to the page to show how to set up a run?
 See [peek](https://github.com/phw/peek)